 Contact a Work Injury Lawyer After a Serious Accident

-If you were injured in a workplace accident, or you lost a loved one, do not hesitate to call Allen & Scofield Injury Lawyers, LLC at (404) 419-6674.
+If you were injured in a workplace accident, or you lost a loved one, do not hesitate to call Graham Scofield Injury Lawyers at (404) 939-9470.
 We will carefully investigate and review your claim, and when appropriate, guide you through a third-party liability lawsuit or insurance claim.